RAWLINGS STOPS 41 SHOTS AS NORTHEASTERN TOPS HARVARD, 4-0, IN BEANPOT

-Sophomore Chris Rawlings made 41 saves for his fifth shutout of the season for NU
+Sophomore goaltender Chris Rawlings stops 41 shots for NU to post fifth shutout of season

 Chris Rawlings made 41 saves to record his fifth shutout of the season and lift the Northeastern men's ice hockey team into the Beanpot championship game with a 4-0 triumph over Harvard in the semifinals on Monday afternoon at TD Garden.
 Mike McLaughlin scored the first two goals before Steve Silva and Brodie Reid added to the Huskies' lead in the second period.

 The Huskies (9-11-6) return to the Beanpot title tilt for the second time in the last three years and will face the winner of the Boston College-Boston University semifinal on Monday, Feb.
 14, at 7:30 p.m.

 Rawlings stood tall in net despite the Crimson (4-18-0) holding a 41-31 advantage in shots on goal.
 Ryan Carroll made 20 saves over the first two periods in the Harvard net before being relieved by Kyle Richter, who stopped all seven shots he faced in the final frame.